The Digital Disconnect: Bridging the Soft Skills Gap in Today’s Workforce Good bad ugly of Social Media

 The Digital Confidence Paradox

-Last month, I worked with Maya, a talented digital content creator.
-Her Instagram strategies were innovative, her analytical skills sharp, and her understanding of social media algorithms impressive.
-Yet, when asked to present her findings in a team meeting, she looked like she’d rather disappear into her hoodie.
+Last month, I worked with Maya, a sharp digital content creator.
+Her Instagram strategy was innovative, her data insights strong, and her content timing flawless.
+However, when asked to present her findings in a team meeting, she panicked.

 Understanding the Root Cause